tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/optimiser/MIDACO_MPI/README.md

  * n<sub>mnfd</sub>: Discretisation along the target periodic orbit (interpolated; dimensionless)
  * K: Discretisation along the family of periodic orbits (interpolated; dimensionless)

-This parallel version contains routines required optimise simultaneously on `m` cores.
+This parallel version contains routines to optimise simultaneously on `m` cores.
+Data is shared across nodes by an initial MPI broadcast, and then each node - or system with shared memory - accesses its own copy using MPI memory spaces.

 This program requires support for the MPI parallel programming paradigm, from a minimum of version 3.
 The program has been tested using MPICH, OpenMPI and Intel MPI on GNU and Intel compilers.